 I’ve also made this into a full meal by adding cooked chicken and frozen peas – it’s a great way to use up leftovers.

 This can easily be turned into a vegetarian dish my using vegetable stock, but I also have a vegetarian recipe.
-If you’d like to have a look, please see my vegetarian rice pilaf recipe which adds a few more vegetables.

 Love rice dishes?
 Check out some of my other recipes here on Erren’s Kitchen…